 them believed that computers were only for grown ups.
 So all along,

-Doug and his staff were way ahead of their time!
+Doug and his team were way ahead of their time!
 And we are still working away on his ideas for how to

-get people to work together in better ways to solve big problems around the world.
+get people to work together in more brilliant ways to make the world a better place!

-The computer in Doug Engelbart's lab in 1969 was the second computer to be connected
+By 1969 the computer in Doug Engelbart's lab was the second computer to be connected

 to the first computer network (way before the internet).
-The reason they hooked him up so early
+The reason they hooked him in so early

-on is because, of all the labs they were planning to hook up,
+on is because, of all the labs they were planning to link up,

-his computer where all the users coming online after that could
+his lab was tasked with running the Network Information Center, where all the users coming online could

-find out what computers were hooked in and what you could use
+find out which computers were in the network and what you could use

 them for.
 They even published names of all the users